 A sizzling melting pot of cultures, South Florida is a foodie destination where there is no shortage of excellent Cuban restaurants to choose from.
 Here you’ll be spoiled for choice in finding your favorite Cuban dishes, including Cuban sandwiches, lechon asado, ham croquetas and cafecito, and no trip to this area is complete without a sampling of its culinary offerings.
 While it’s tough to narrow it down to just a few, here are some of the best Cuban restaurants in South Florida.

-A culinary landmark in Little Havana, Versailles is a Cuban diner that has been delighting visitors with its delicious cuisine since 1971.
+A culinary landmark in Florida, Versailles is a Cuban diner in Little Havana that has been delighting visitors with its delicious cuisine since 1971.
 With golden chandeliers and mirrors, this restaurant serves up an extensive menu of classic Cuban cuisine.
-Nosh on ham croquetas, Medianoche sandwiches, Cuban coffee and heaping portions of rice and black beans, or visit the outdoor takeaway window and grab your morning guava pastries and Cafe Cubano.
+Nosh on ham croquetas, Medianoche sandwiches, Cuban coffee, and heaping portions of rice and black beans, or visit the outdoor takeaway window and grab your morning guava pastries and Cafe Cubano.